 Priority Action Progress Status Continue to implement mechanisms that enhance community access and understanding of Council decision Achieve an index score of 61 or higher for making decisions in the interest of the community (Community Satisfaction Survey) Council will be participating in the 2020 Community Satisfaction Survey which will be conducted in February/March. making and the role of Council Review the Council Plan 2017-21 and develop the Annual Plan 2020-21 The review of the Council Plan 2017-21 and development of the Annual Plan 2020-21 will commence in January 2020.
 Undertake community consultation for the Annual Budget 2020-21 All consultation activities for the Annual Budget 2020-21 have been completed.
-Council received 31 responses from residents and one response from a non-resident.
+Council received 3.1 responses from residents and one response from a non-resident.
 The Draft Budget 2020-21 will be placed on public exhibition for further comment in May.
 Ensure compliance with the Local Government Act and Councillor/Staff Codes of Conduct Continue planning preparations for the 2020 Council election including the completion of an electoral review of Council's ward structure in partnership with the VEC Countinue planning preparations for the 2020 Council election including the completion of an electoral review of Council's ward structure in partnership with the VEC Finalise the review of the Meeting Procedure Local Law The new Meeting Procedure Local Law was endorsed by Council on 14 October.
-Produce and adopt the Annual Budget by 30 June 2020 in line with the new requirements of the Local Government Act Produce and adopt the Annual Budget by 30 The Budget guidelines are in the process of being updated and June 2020 in line with the new requirements of the Local Government Act Budget process.
+Produce and adopt the Annual Budget by 30 June 2020 in line with the new requirements of the Local Government Act Produce and adopt the Annual Budget by 30 The Budget guidelines are in the process of being updated and June 2020 in line with the new requirements the new Fees & Charges module is on track to be utilised for the Sudget process.